 Our business is focused on the marketing of fuel and other related products and services primarily to the aviation, marine and land transportation industries, which are generally affected by economic cycles.
 Therefore, weak economic conditions can have a negative impact on the business of our customers which may, in turn, have an adverse effect on our business.
 For example, the current coronavirus (COVID-19) pandemic has had a significant impact on the global economy generally, as well as the aviation, land and marine transportation industries, where companies operating in these sectors have been experiencing sharp declines in demand arising from the various measures enacted by governments around the world to contain the spread of the virus.
-Commercial passenger airlines and cruise lines have been particularly impacted by the travel restrictions and stay-at-home orders, and customers in our marine and land segments have also been adversely affected by such restrictions as well as the extended shutdown of various businesses in affected regions.
-As a result, we have recently experienced a decline in sales volume and profitability across our aviation, land and marine segments.
-Furthermore, if the pandemic continues for an extended period of time, the financial condition of our customers may deteriorate such that there is a greater risk of customer bankruptcies and credit losses, either of which could lead to significant increases in our bad debt expense.
-The ultimate magnitude and duration of these adverse impacts on our business will depend on the timing and extent to which the global economy, and our customers in the aviation land and marine transportation industries in particular, recover from the current crisis.
+Commercial passenger airlines and cruise lines have been particularly impacted by the travel restrictions and stay-at-home orders, and various other customers in each of our segments have also been adversely affected by such restrictions, as well as the extended shutdown of various businesses in affected regions.
+As a result, we have experienced a decline in sales volume and profitability across our aviation, land and marine segments.
+Furthermore, if the pandemic continues for an extended period of time, the financial condition of our customers may further deteriorate such that there is a greater risk of customer bankruptcies and credit losses, either of which could lead to significant increases in our bad debt expense.
+For example, during the second quarter of 2020, our provision for bad debt was materially higher, principally in the aviation segment due to the effects of the pandemic on the aviation industry in connection to the global restrictions on air travel.
+The ultimate magnitude and duration of these adverse impacts on our business will depend on the timing and extent to which the global economy, and our customers in the aviation, land and marine transportation industries in particular, recover from the current crisis.